 Marketing Cloud, Trailhead...

-For the Record: The Necessity of Electronic Records in Healthcare (CF)
+For the Record: The Necessity of EHRs

-Why are electronic records so important?
+Why are EHRs so important?

-Consider this when implementing a new system.
+What to consider when implementing a new EHR system.

 Set the records straight.